google.com, pub-6815237629569877, DIRECT, f08c47fec0942fa0

 Hagar Get A Hold of Yourself?

-However that may have been, as we turn our attention back towards God and Hagar.
-We now find, that at this point time, God had to calm Hagar down, in order for her to quickly come to her senses.
-For you must know... that she was so distraught, and distracted by her concerns, and fears that she had for her son Ishmael -- that there was a good chance, that she wasn't able to see, or think straight -- when it came to her current ordeal.
+However that may have been, as we turn our attention back towards God and Hagar, we now find that at this point, God had to calm Hagar down in order for her to quickly come to her senses.
+You must know that she was so distraught and distracted by her concerns and fears for her son Ishmael that there was a good chance that she wasn't able to see or think straight when it came to her current ordeal.

-So this is why, we find that the next passage reads like this: "Then God opened her eyes and she saw a well of water.
+So this is why we find that the following passage reads like this: "Then God opened her eyes and she saw a well of water.
 So she went and filled the skin with water and gave the boy a drink." -- Genesis 21:19

 Bible Study Online